 Controller Pairing Issues:

 Controller Pairing issues can happen if for some reason pairing between the Ouya was lost due to factory defaulting your console or possibly the controller had its battery left out for a while.
-It can even happen to other environmental factors such as a laptop with a actively sniffing bluetooth chip taking control of the joystick!
+It can even happen to other environmental factors such as a laptop with a actively sniffing Bluetooth chip taking control of the joystick!
 Sometimes its to simply break the pairing with one Ouya so you can move it over or another.
 First, press the “U” Button in the center of your controller under the two middle lights (player 2 and player 3) are flashing.
 If you cannot get the LEDs to flash then there is one of two possibilities.

 - Controller issue – If you have verified that your batteries are good either via volt meter or by simply plugging those batteries in something else.
 Then there could be a problem with the controller circuit itself.
-In which case if your Ouya is within the 1 year warranty period you can process the controller.
+In which case, if your Ouya is within the 1 year warranty period you can process the controller.
 Only do this after you have tried different batteries and hold down the “U” center button down for 4-5 seconds.

-If you DO get the flashing two lights but still no pairing then continue onward!
+If you DO get the flashing two lights but still, no pairing then continue onward!
 Using either a USB connected mouse or a USB connected keyboard with arrow and enter keys for navigation; Go to MANAGE > CONTROLLERS > PAIRING and re-try the pairing process by holding down the middle “U” button to get player 2-3 flashing.
-Let it go and it should with with and attempt to pair with your Ouya.
+Let it go and it should with and attempt to pair with your Ouya.
 If that doesn’t work you can either press “Y” to go to your Bluetooth settings from this menu or you can go from the main Ouya menu MANAGE > SYSTEM > ADVANCED and select Bluetooth from there.
 Scan your devices in the upper right-hand corner just like pairing a third party controller and see if the Ouya can be paired.
 If this does not work or you have no lights on your controller and you know you placed a good set of batteries into the controller.
 Then you may either have a defective controller, or a defective Bluetooth receiver on your Ouya.
 If possible try another Bluetooth device as described in the lower section of the blog such as a Bluetooth keyboard, phone, speaker, or any device which is capable of pairing.
-On certain devices like phones the Ouya can technically connect to it but it will not know what to really do with it.
+On certain devices like phones, the Ouya can technically connect to it but it will not know what to really do with it.
 But at least then you have eliminated the fact that your console is defective.

 A note about Anthracite Ouyas: